What do lenders look for in a mortgage application?

 4. Consider getting a credit builder card

-Credit builder credit cards are designed specifically for people looking to build their credit score.
+Credit building credit cards are designed specifically for people looking to build their credit score.
 They have higher interest rates and are generally for smaller amounts than mainstream credit cards.
 However, they’re easier to be approved for if you have bad credit.
 They help you build your score by spending small amounts and repaying it each month on time.